Solar-Punk-Ltd/bee-beekeeper/CODINGSTYLE.md

 ## Code Formatting

 - Keep line length, argument count and function size reasonable.
-- Run `make lint-style` command to lint the codebase using a set of style linters.
+- Run `make lint` command to lint the codebase using a set of style linters.
 - Run `make format FOLDER=pkg/mypackage` to format the code using `gci` and `gfumpt` formatters.

 ## Unused Names